neue-Indagator/hello-world/README.md

 # hello-world

-your a fuckiing smartest person i have ever known..
+your a  smartest person i have ever known..

 hello world!